Welding Electrode Manufacturing

 Coiled wires have different encodings in standards.
 These coils are classified into (non-low-medium-high) alloy steel groups as well as stainless and non-ferrous steel such as nickel, aluminum, cobalt, etc.

-The SWRY11 wire in the GIS standard is one of the most widely used wires that can be used in the production of many electrodes, including E6013,E7018,E7024,E6010.
-Initial coils are usually pulled in one or two ton weights.
-The general steps of the stretching process are illustrated in (FIG C1-1) and flowchart.
+The Carbon Steel SWRY11 wire in the JIS G3503 standard is one of the most widely used wires that can be used in the production of many electrodes, including E6013,E7018,E7024,E6010.
+Initial coils are usually are in one or two ton weights.
+The general steps of the Drawing process are illustrated in flowchart.

 FIG C1-1